 It is most important that the calliper assembly is kept clean and well lubricated.
-Oil all moving parts regularly particularly when the Agribuggy is being used to spread fertiliser.
+Oil all moving parts regularly particularly when the PHANTOM is being used to spread fertiliser.

 A grease nipple is also fitted into the operating cable approx 300mm up from the brake calliper.
+This should be greased weekly.